vini-cc/Sensor_Fusion_Nanodegree/README.md

 ## 1. LiDAR Obstacle Detection

-Content with the projects of Udacity Sensor fusion.

 There are two codes compiled after make: ./environment and ./main_env

 I created ./main_env because I tried to make something clean and straight to the point.
 You can run it.
 It's working perfectly.